SayliJain/Electrostatics_GPT/README.md

 a.
 Download the Python installer from this [website](https://www.python.org/downloads/release/python-3114/).

 b.
-Run the installer for Python 3.11 version for 64-bit Windows machine.
+Run the installer for Python 3.11 version for a 64-bit Windows machine.

 c.
 Click and check the checkboxes for:
    - Use admin privileges when installing py.exe